How Vietnamese Families Spend Their Tet Days

 Photo @123greetings.com

-Lucky money for children and elders
+Lucky Money for Children and Elders

 Photo @vietnamtravel.com

-Visiting pagoda
+Visiting Pagodas

 Photo @asianwaytravel.com